hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ##### Terminology Selection
 Compliance with the FHIR standard is mandatory.
 This can mean that some terminology rules are pre-determined e.g. supplying at least the standardised LOINC coding for vitals observations defined in the FHIR standard or complying with extensible and required bindings defined for elements in the FHIR standard.

-When selecting terminology for use in an Australia heathcare context some rules of thumb apply:
+When selecting terminology for use in an Australia healthcare context some rules of thumb apply:
 * SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered
   * If a nationally agreed clinical reference set is available that should be considered as the starting position for the set of values if SNOMED CT-AU is agreed to be the terminology bound to in the HL7 AU specification
 * A peak body or other relevant national authority endorsed terminology may override the above point, e.g. RCPA endorsed pathology reporting terminology is LOINC